Acid, Bases and Salts: Class 10 Science answers, notes

 6. How is the concentration of hydroxide ions (OH-) affected when excess base is dissolved in a solution of sodium hydroxide?

-Intext IV
+Intext Questions and Answers IV

 1. You have two solutions, A and B. The pH of solution A is 6 and pH of solution B is 8.
 Which solution has more hydrogen ion concentration?
 Which of this is acidic and which one is basic?

-2. What effect does the concentration of H+ (aq) ions have on the nature of the solution?
+2. What effect does the concentration of H+ (aq) ions have on the nature of the solution

 4. Under what soil condition do you think a farmer would treat the soil of his fields with quick lime (calcium oxide) or slaked lime (calcium hydroxide) or chalk (calcium carbonate)?

-Intext V
+Intext Questions and Answers V

 2. Name the substance which on treatment with chlorine yields bleaching powder.